sidmulajkar/perosnal-blogs/database-sharding-architectures.md

----
-title: "Database Sharding Architectures"
-categories: [sql, database, sharding, benefits-of-sharding, architecures, sidsblog]
+# Database Sharding Architectures

-tags: [sql, database, sharding, advantages, disadvantages, sharding-architectures, sidsblog]
+> sql, database, sharding, advantages, disadvantages, sharding-architectures, sidsblog

-date: 2021-10-17T17:26:04+05:30
-description: "This tutorial will clear all your doubts regarding the Database Sharding Architectures and how to implement them."
+> This tutorial will clear all your doubts regarding the Database Sharding Architectures and how to implement them.
-author: Siddhant Mulajkar
-draft: false

 ---

 ### Once you’ve decided to shard your database, the next thing you need to figure out is how you’ll go about doing so.